Our Community & Safeguarding

 Children are welcome at all our services and there is a children’s area in the church.

 At Christmas, Easter and other times of the year, we organise informal activity sessions for young children to introduce them to the significance of the festivals of the Christian Calendar.

 However friendly and strong a community may be, situations can arise unexpectedly which are hard to bear and may lead to a feeling of isolation.
 Getting together with people who are experiencing similar challenges can provide much needed support.

 We have an informal network of pastoral support, comprising members of the church and the clergy.
 Should you wish to contact someone, you can be assured of an understanding, listening ear.

-We also contribute to Totnes Churches Collection for refugees who arrive stricken from countries ravaged by war, famine and persecution.
-Donations can include shoe boxes of gifts ( labelled man/woman/child, boy or girl, or baby), unwanted personal or household items in good condition, or donations of money; these are distributed by the Red Cross in Plymouth.
-In this way we help families arriving in the South Hams and further afield.
-Contact Rev Gill Still for details of how to get involved.
+We also contribute to the Totnes Churches Collection for refugees who arrive stricken from countries ravaged by war, famine and persecution.
+Donations of gifts and money are distributed by the Red Cross in Plymouth, helping families arriving in the South Hams and further afield.